-However, it is important to note that acetazolamide has some minor side effects, such as making your fingers, toes and cheeks tingle, and it makes carbonated drinks taste bitter and metallic.
+However, it is important to note that acetazolamide has some minor side effects, such as making your fingers, toes and cheeks tingle.
+It also makes carbonated drinks taste bitter and metallic.

 Diamox and Sulfa Drug Allergy Concerns, etc.

-Acetazolamide is definitely not for everyone, including those allergic to sulfa drugs — another reason to first consult your doctor.
+Acetazolamide is definitely not for everyone, including those allergic to sulfa drugs — another reason to first consult your doctor before taking it.

 You Might Also Like: Explore The Sacred Valley of the Incas on Private Tour